Should you wear a mask?

 Earlier this month an article in the BMJ reported that 239 scientists had signed an open letter appealing to the medical community and relevant national and international bodies to recognise the potential for the airborne spread of Covid-19.
 This concluded with the following.
 Controlling the pandemic is difficult when the fundamental science determining the response is misunderstood.
 Accepting the importance of airborne transmission may prove a crucial breakthrough and should not be delayed further.

 Although there are a number of other factors, many of the countries particularly in the Asia Pacific region that have seen far smaller infection rates advise and in many places were the first to mandate the wearing of masks, and people generally comply.
 If as we are constantly told in the UK that decisions are based upon science, how can their health care experts and scientific advisers be so different to ours?
 Ours are held up to be the best, but if they are that good, why in the UK are we seeing some of the highest per capita death rates in the world.

 It is also basic common sense.
-Surely masks not only help those that haven’t got the virus, as well as preventing those that already have it, from spreading it further.
+Masks not only help those who haven’t got the virus, but also prevent those that already have it, from spreading it further.
 It can also substantially reduce hand to face contact.

 As far back as, 2003 the New Scientist published an article detailing a Hong Kong study, usefully titled “Face masks are best protection against SARS”.
 This came to the conclusion that wearing a mask gave 13 times more protection to health workers than not wearing one.
 This can be found here.

 I am prepared to be corrected, but I have yet to see any peer reviewed studies that say they do more harm than good.
 I have listened to the opinion of many experts and uninformed commentators, but much of the so-called informed opinion would appear to be based upon personal non-evidence based views or simply pandering to an agenda, whether media or other.